Find the setup that fits

 - Expandable for long outages

-Best pick: EcoFlow Delta Pro with Smart Home Panel for whole-home circuits.
-Anker SOLIX F3800 for the fastest UPS switchover (20ms) at a more approachable price.
+Best pick: EcoFlow Delta Pro 3 with Smart Home Panel for whole-home circuits (10ms UPS).
+Anker SOLIX C-series for the fastest sub-10ms UPS switchover at a more accessible price point.

 What to look for